SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

   reach a URL, set `"blockPrivateAddresses": true` to reject `http(s)` URL args that target any non-globally-routable address (loopback/link-local/private/reserved, plus CGNAT `100.64.0.0/10` and the TEST-NET ranges), and/or `"allowedHosts"` to restrict them to a fixed host list.
-While either is active the node pins curl to `--max-redirs 0` (unless you supply your own `--max-redirs`) so a redirect cannot reach an unvalidated host — curl follows redirects itself and they cannot be re-validated in-process.
+While either is active the node pins curl to `--max-redirs 0` (unless you supply your own `--max-redirs`) so a redirect cannot reach an unvalidated host; curl follows redirects itself and they cannot be re-validated in-process.

   **Why "best-effort": the component Wilmer validates is not the component that connects.** Wilmer parses the URL and